nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Out of hours: {#out-of-hours}

-* The ‘Out of hours’ reports will continue to come into the source system during cut-over
+* The ‘Out of hours’ reports will continue to come into the existing system (source) during cut-over
 * You will need to keep a copy of each for scanning into the target system once live